taraspos/gae-workshop/level1/README.md

 ```

 ### 1.5 Open port 8080 for our IP only

+Traefik serves its dashboard on port 8080, we don't need to access it from our GAE but having access from local machine would be useful.
+So lets open firewall access from our current public IP only.

 Go to https://ifconfig.me/ or do `curl ifconfig.me` to find your public ip and put it instead of `<MY PUBLIC IP>` placeholder